michaeltd/bashpass/readme.md

 If you'd like to test other UI options try: ```bashpass.sh [Xdialog|dialog|terminal]```

+You can provide an SQLite3 database for use with bashpass.sh / bp-launch.sh.

+That db needs to have a ```.db3``` extension and to be encrypted with your personal keyring with an ```.asc``` extension.

+The easiest way to do that is by issuing an ```./install.sh example.db3``` command from bashpass's directory.

+You'll end up with a example.db3.asc file witch will be usable like so ```bp-launch.sh example.db3```.

+Order of arguments is irrelevant.

 ### NOTES

  1. You can only have one instance of [bashpass.sh](bashpass.sh) running at any given time for obvious reasons.